Match ends, Tottenham Hotspur 2, Arsenal 1.

 Second Half ends, Tottenham Hotspur 2, Arsenal 1.

 Attempt blocked.
-Nacho Monreal (Arsenal) left footed shot from outside the box is blocked.
+Son Heung-Min (Tottenham Hotspur) right footed shot from the left side of the box is blocked.
+Assisted by Harry Kane.

 Attempt missed.
-Erik Lamela (Tottenham Hotspur) left footed shot from the centre of the box is close, but misses to the left.
-Assisted by Christian Eriksen.
+Giovani Lo Celso (Tottenham Hotspur) left footed shot from outside the box is close, but misses the top right corner.
+Assisted by Steven Bergwijn.